sico-res/ag-imu-sim/README.md

 # gmfdm-imu-sim
-Gimbal Mounted IMU Signal Simulator Considering Flight Dynamics Model
+# Gimbal Mounted IMU Signal Simulator Considering Flight Dynamics Model

+The code is under final cleaning and will be pushed here after that.